-How to Become a Military Officer
+How to Become a Military Officer (Academy, ROTC, OCS)

 While fitness and character are vital, the journey begins with one non-negotiable requirement: a four-year college degree.
-In the military’s view, this achievement demonstrates the discipline and intellectual maturity needed to lead in complex situations.
+In the military's view, this achievement demonstrates the discipline and intellectual maturity needed to lead in complex situations.
 From this foundation, there are three distinct pathways to earning a commission.
 Whether you're in high school, attending college, or already in the workforce with a degree, there is a specific route designed for your stage in life.
+Candidates who are also thinking ahead to the physical preparation these pathways demand can find structured training through CF ONE training programs.

 What’s the Real Difference Between an Officer and an Enlisted Member?